getify/You-Dont-Know-JS/async & performance/ch1.md

 The `if (!a)` conditional allows only the first of `foo()` or `bar()` through, and the second (and indeed any subsequent) calls would just be ignored.
 There's just no virtue in coming in second place!

 **Note:** In all these scenarios, we've been using global variables for simplistic illustration purposes, but there's nothing about our reasoning here that requires it.
 As long as the functions in question can access the variables (via scope), they'll work as intended.
-Relying on lexically scoped variables (see the *"Scope & Closures"* title of this book series), and in fact global variables as in these examples, is one obvious downside to these forms of concurrency coordination.
+Relying on lexically scoped variables (see the *Scope & Closures* title of this book series), and in fact global variables as in these examples, is one obvious downside to these forms of concurrency coordination.
 As we go through the next few chapters, we'll see other ways of coordination that are much cleaner in that respect.

 ### Cooperation

-Another expression of concurrency coordination is called "cooperative concurrency".
+Another expression of concurrency coordination is called "cooperative concurrency."
 Here, the focus isn't so much on interacting via value sharing in scopes (though that's obviously still allowed!).
 The goal is to take a long-running "process" and break it up into steps or batches so that other concurrent "processes" have a chance to interleave their operations into the event loop queue.

 For example, consider an Ajax response handler that needs to run through a long list of results to transform the values.
 We'll use `Array#map(..)` to keep the code shorter: